Wellness Wednesday :: Remedies for Stress

 Remedies for Stress

-Any discussion of health and healing is incomplete without a discussion about stress and the effects of stress.
-By now we all know the effects of stress can lead to imbalance in body and mind.
-This is especially true if the stress is chronic and ongoing.
+Any discussion of health and healing is incomplete without a discussion of stress and its effects.
+By now, we all know that stress can lead to an imbalance in the body and mind.
+This is especially true if the stress is chronic.

 So what exactly do we mean when we say stress leads to illness?
 Stress is actually an essential part of being alive.
 You have an entire stress system that protects you during danger.
-When encountering a stressor the body produces hormones like adrenaline and cortisol.
+When encountering a stressor, the body produces hormones like adrenaline and cortisol.
 It also temporarily increases your blood sugar and blood pressure.
 These changes help the body to respond to the threat you’re encountering.

-For many people this is no longer a temporary occurrence.
-Many people are habitually living on hyper drive due to stress and are either on their way to burning out this stress system in the body or have already done so.
+For many people, this is no longer a temporary occurrence.
+Many people are habitually living on hyperdrive due to stress and are either on their way to burning out this stress system in the body or have already done so.

-The breath is also another important ally when working with stress and the effects of stress.
+The breath is another important ally when working with stress and its effects.
 Establish a habit of pausing when feeling particularly stressed and notice how you’re breathing.
 If you’re holding your breath, or the breath is rapid or rough, take a few seconds to slow the breath down and even it out.
 This will send an immediate relaxation signal to the body and mind.

 Be sure to spend time in nature, and get enough sleep – especially when under stress.
-If you notice that stress is affecting your sleep or causing anxiety try some chamomile tea or breathing lavender essential oil before bed.
+If you notice that stress is affecting your sleep or causing anxiety, try some chamomile tea or breathing lavender essential oil before bed.
 And look out for another video on working with anxiety coming out soon.

 So now you know a few ways to reduce the effects of stress through breath and herbal medicine!
-Let me know in the comments below what you do to lessen stress and if you found this video helpful.

 More To Explore